 Shell Landing Golf Club, a Davis Love III design in Gautier, features large greens and plenty of trouble on and around them.
 The Preserve Golf Club in Van cleave, a Jerry Pate design, may be even tougher.
 Courses to check out in Biloxi itself include Sunkist Country Club and Dogwood Hills Golf Course.

-Top Rated Courses in Biloxi AreaMore Offers from Golf Advisor
+Top Rated Golf Courses in Biloxi AreaMore Offers from Golf Advisor

 With states now free to create their own sports betting laws, which golf destinations are poised to reap the benefits?
 Brandon Tucker examines.